gopherdata/gophernotes/README.md

 - [Jupyter Notebook](http://jupyter.readthedocs.io/en/latest/install.html) or [nteract](https://nteract.io/desktop)
 - [ZeroMQ 4.X.X](http://zeromq.org/intro:get-the-software) - for convenience, pre-built Windows binaries (v4.2.1) are included in the zmq-win directory.
 - [pkg-config](https://en.wikipedia.org/wiki/Pkg-config)
+- [git](https://git-scm.com/download) - usually already present on Linux and Mac OS X. If not present, follow the instructions at [https://git-scm.com/download](https://git-scm.com/download)
+  On Windows, it can also be installed as part of MinGW as described below.

 ### Linux